Applying to college can be a little confusing. To help, we have created a simple guide to help you navigate the

 To qualify for admission, mature applicants may elect to take Skillsmarker, our mature student assessment tool and/ or pursue academic upgrading through Fleming's Skills on Demand.
-See the Mature Student Admissions page for more information.
+See the Mature Students page for more information.

 If you are an international student, you can apply directly to Fleming College.
-Visit our International students page for further information.
+Visit our International application page for further information.

 If English is not your first language or if you completed education in another language, you will need to demonstrate English proficiency.
 See the Language Requirements for International students page for further information.